LiteFinance Journal

 - No limits on trading strategies

-Client – individual or juridical entity, registered in the Client's Profile, conducting conversion arbitrage operations with the Company at the quotes provided by the Company.
+6.1.
+When conducting trading operations, “Market Execution” quoting mechanism is applied, regardless of the Client's account type.
+"Client" – individual or juridical entity, registered in the Client's Profile, conducting conversion arbitrage operations with the Company at the quotes provided by the Company.

 Arbitrage transaction – an operation which consists in buying assets on one market and at the same time selling its counterpart on another market.
 It locks the difference in the value of these assets on different markets.
 It’s evident that the portfolio value remains roughly the same regardless of the further market movements, as the counter transactions cover each other.
 Next, as soon as the change in the price difference turns in Client’s favor, the counter arbitrage transaction is conducted in order to fix the profit.
 A transaction consisting only in buying (selling) financial assets on one market without selling (buying) them on another market can also be regarded as an arbitrage transaction, provided that there is a considerable price gap between the quotes of these interconnected markets at the moment of opening or closing the transaction.